 Based on his experience of fixing his mother’s washing machine (and thereby saving her the perceived cost of replacement), he reckoned he could start his own domestic appliance repair business.

 He had a van and some tools, right?

 Wrong.
 Nobody fixes their white goods anymore, as he found out too late.

 Cost of replacement is low, products are generally reliable and extended warranties abound.
 As the TV Dragons might say: Congratulations, you’ve found a solution to a problem that doesn’t exist!

 Don’t waste your precious life trying to polish a poo.

 Every successful business starts with a great idea.

 Author: Jonny Cooper

 I’m a lifelong entrepreneur, having launched over 20 businesses and been involved in hundreds more as a coach and mentor.
 I built a financial empire from zero to eight figures, before selling in 2003 to a stock-market listed corporation.
-Now a full-time educator, I am creating a membership platform for extraordinary success called The Success Party.
+Now a full-time educator, I've created The Global Community for Exponential Entrepreneurs called The Success Party.